 On this page

-- completed an acknowledged apprentice bailiff programme
+- completed an acknowledged apprentice bailiff education programme (in Dutch)

 - at least 2 years working experience as a deputy bailiff.
-This includes your internship period
+This includes your 1 year internship period

-- a Certificate of Good Conduct
+- a Certificate of good conduct

 Taking the oath

 As a bailiff, you are obliged to keep records of your activities, your business assets and your private assets.
-Financial Supervision Office (Bureau Financieel Toezicht, BFT) oversees your financial administration for compliance.
+The Financial Supervision Office (Bureau Financieel Toezicht, BFT) oversees your financial administration for compliance.